-A social security disability or SSI hearing is where you go before an administration law judge who’s going to hear your case.
-I tell my own clients this is your best opportunity to win your case as statistically this is the most likely place where a claim is approved.
+A Social Security Disability or SSI hearing is where you go before an Administrative Law Judge who’s going to hear your case.
+As I tell my own clients, this is your best opportunity to win your case, as statistically, this is the most likely point in the process for a claim to be approved.

 Finally, if there’s a medical expert, then the judge may ask the medical expert or doctor some additional questions about whether you meet the medical listings of impairment, and your attorney will have an opportunity to cross-examine them as well.

 Working with a capable Pensacola Social Security Disability lawyer prior to your disability hearing can ensure that the process goes more smoothly.
 You and your lawyer may discuss ways to demonstrate your abilities and limitations.
 You might also examine medical records and work history to prepare for the hearing.
 For a free case evaluation contact Ortiz Law Firm at (888) 321-8131.